Fudgy, moist and definitely NOT cakey, my spin on the famous Katharine Hepburn Brownies would most certainly be Hepburn-approved.

 Kate’s family brownie recipe was legendary within the Hollywood community of her time.

-And according to friends like director George Cukor, almost as impressive as Kate’s delicious brownie recipe was her ability to eat a pan of those brownies by herself in a single sitting.
+According to friends like director George Cukor, almost as impressive as Kate’s delicious brownie recipe was her ability to eat a pan of those brownies by herself in a single sitting.
 Without losing her trim figure, no less.

 Kate kept the famous recipe [aff. link] pretty much under wraps until 1983, when a grocery store buddy she made over the years asked Kate to give his daughter, Heather, some words of advice.
-It seems Heather, a student at Bryn Mawr, had lost all scholastic motivation, and planned to drop out before earning her degree.

 So what did Kate do?